As an alternative to making a layout in paint, concrete, or wood,

 grassed area was on a North/South slope - since "Sunclocks"

-are only suitable for installation on to any flat piece of ground !
+are only suitable for installation on to a FLAT piece of ground !

 you can return to our 'Picture Gallery', by clicking on this icon.